 The desire to change the world remains merely an abstract ideal or a political program unless it becomes the will to transform one's own existence.
 The logic of submission imposes itself on the level of daily life offering thousands of reasons for resigning oneself to the domination of survival over life.
-So without a conscious project of revolt and transformation on this level, all attempts to change the world remain basically cosmetic - putting band-aids on gangrenous ulcers.
+So without a But that is a mere reaction.
+On closer examination, it becomes clear that the rationalization imposed by those in power is of a specific sort.
+It is the quantitative rationality of the economy, the rationality of identity and measurement, the rationality that simultaneously equates and atomizes all things and beings, recognizing no relationships except those of the market.
+And just as intellectualism is a deformation of intelligence, this quantitative rationality is a deformation of reason, because it is reason separated from life, a reason based on reification.

-Without an intentional projectuality toward freedom and revolt here and now a myriad of potentially worthy It is to the benefit of the ruling order for those it exploits to be ignorant, with a limited and decreasing capacity to communicate with each other about anything of significance or to analyze their situation, the social relationships in which they find themselves and the events going on in the world.
+While those who rule impose this deformed rationality on social relationships, they promote irrationality among those they exploit.
+In the newspapers and tabloids, on television, in video and computer games, in the movies,...throughout the mass media, we can see religion, superstition, belief in the unprovable and hope in or fear of the so-called supernatural being enforced and skepticism being treated as a cold and passionless refusal of wonder.
+It is to the benefit of the ruling order for those it exploits to be ignorant, with a limited and decreasing capacity to communicate with each other about anything of significance or to analyze their situation, the social relationships in which they find themselves and the events going on in the world.
 The process of stupefaction affects memory, language and the capacity to understand relationships between people, things and events on a deep level, and this process penetrates into those areas considered intellectual as well.
 The inability of post-modern theorists to comprehend any totality can easily be traced to this deformation of intelligence.